The Southern Marin Fire Protection District has no current openings.

 The District participates in a 457 deferred compensation plan and contributes an amount equal to 5% of the employee’s salary.

 Memorandum of Understanding

 The benefits described above are provided as a general overview of the Memorandum of Understanding.
-For full details, potential employees should review the District's memorandum of understanding.
-The present memorandum of understanding expires June 30, 2018.
+For full details, potential employees should review the District's memorandum of understanding below.

 Applicants will be evaluated on the basis of relevant training and experience.
 The process may include interviews and/or performance tests.
 Successful candidates will be placed on the eligibility list.
 A background investigation including LIVESCAN fingerprinting is required.
 All appointments are also subject to the successful completion of a pre-placement physical examination that includes a drug screen.
 Applicants will be required to submit verification of the legal right to work in the United States.
 All employees are required by law to sign a loyalty oath to the United States and the State of California Constitution at time of hire.